beumsk/Memory/README.md

 # Memory
-A memory game created with html, css and javascript.
-Chose between different themes.
+The classic memory game created with Javascript, HTML and CSS.
+Choose your favorite theme and play.
 Be as fast as possible and spare your clicks !

+TODO:
+* other themes to add
+* bigger memory choice
+* dark theme